 Service Coordination

-When you are on a waiver, a Service Coordinator provides case management to coordinate and oversee your services.
+When you are on a waiver, a Service Coordinator provides case management and oversees your services.
+They help you create your person-centered plan to ensure services address your needs.

-• Works with you to develop your service plan based on your needs
+Your Service Coordinator works with you to develop your person-centered plan based on your needs and life goals:

-• Monitors your plan to ensure it is being implemented and adequately addresses your needs
+- Monitors your plan monthly to ensure it is being implemented and adequately addresses your needs

-• Helps advocate for what you need from the TBI provider, your family, and your community
+- Helps advocate for what you need from your service providers, family, and community

 When you have the TBI Waiver, you choose your Service Coordination provider.
-You can choose the Area Agencies on Aging or League of Human Dignity.
+You can choose between your local Area Agencies on Aging or League of Human Dignity office.

 Read MoreShow Less